CoopTRUE/orpc-svelte-query-ssr/README.md

 You'd be happy to know that you can query on the client with the same `orpc` syntax as before.

 > [!NOTE]
 > If you SSR the data, you can assume the data is already fetched and available in the query client.
-I usually do a non-null assertion `const user = $derived(user.data!)`.
+I usually do a non-null assertion `const user = $derived($userQuery.data!)`.

 ```ts
 // src/lib/components/UserCard.svelte